Getting Started with Captain

 >set CAPTAIN_ORG_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-Captain provides OpenAI SDK compatibility.
+Captain provides OpenAI SDK compatibility for unlimited context processing.
 Choose your integration:

 Python SDK